jenniferbacon01/CV/README.md

 - I'm sociable and confident while still being a good listener.
 - As a risk manager, communication was extremely important - much of my day was spent discussing complex market risk issues with traders and presenting conclusions to management.
 - I also have experience collaborating with developers and technology consultants, as last year I led a project to launch a new fund.
 - Over the last 12 weeks, I've had lots of experience talking about code and programming concepts both with developers and people not from a technology background.
+I've enjoyed practising Agile and XP values and can really see how effective they are.

 #### Initiative and Motivation

 - I have always been conscientious and curious; I apply myself fully to whatever I am doing.
 - On my banking graduate scheme, I saw opportunities for increased efficiency in the Operations department; I taught myself VBA so I could build some macros and challenge established processes.
-- When I first moved into Risk, I was reporting straight in to the COO who did not have time to train me.
+- When I first moved into Risk, I was reporting straight in to the COO who was a bit too busy to train me!
 I took on responsibility very quickly and learnt a range of new skills and concepts with very little guidance.
 - I am highly ambitious and willing to work hard to achieve goals set by myself and others.

 ## Projects